William Borrel

 William Borrel (died 4 July 1187) was acting Grand Master of the Knights Hospitaller, ad interim, from 1 May 1187 until his death at the Battle of Hattin in 1187.
 He became custodian of the Hospitallers after the Grand Master Roger de Moulins was killed in the Battle of Cresson on 1 May 1187.

 Biography

 William (Guillaume) Borrel was the Grand Commander of the Knights Hospitaller, appointed to the position on 1 February 1186.
-He was at his post when his superior Roger de Moulins was killed at the Spring of Cresson near Nazareth by a lance-wound to the chest on 1 May 1187.
+He was at his post when his superior Roger de Moulins was killed at the Spring of Cresson near Nazareth by a lance wound to the chest on 1 May 1187.
 Borrel took over the direction of the Order as Grand Master ad interim, holding the highest responsibilities.
 He appointed Armengol de Aspa, later his successor as Grand Master, to his position as Grand Commander of the Order.
-He did not have time to be confirmed as Grand Master of the Order as he died on 4 July 1187 at the Horns of Hattin, the where the next major battle of the conflict with Saladin occurred.
+He did not have time to be confirmed as Grand Master of the Order as he died on 4 July 1187 at the Horns of Hattin, where the next major battle of the conflict with Saladin occurred.